One Year of Proven Results – and Counting!

-Since January 5th, traffic is down and business is up.
-The data is in for New York’s transformative congestion relief program: Ten million fewer cars have entered the congestion relief zone, air quality is improving region-wide, and visitation within the zone is up 1.5 million people compared to this time last year.
+Traffic is down and business is up.
+Since January 5, 2025, New Yorkers have benefitted from the first year of America’s first congestion relief program.
+It’s been transformative, and the data backs it up: 23.7 million fewer cars have entered the congestion relief zone, air pollution has declined throughout the region, and visitation within the zone is up 1.5 million people compared to this time last year.

 This means shorter commutes, funding for essential transit improvements and cleaner air for the entire region.